xmos/lib_sw_pll/doc/rst/sw_pll.rst

 How the Software PLL works
 --------------------------

-A Phase Locked Loop (PLL) is a typically a circuit that allows generation of a clock which is synchronised to an input reference clock by both phase and frequency.
-They consist of a number of components:
+A Phase Locked Loop (PLL) is a typically hardware that allows generation of a clock which is synchronised to an input reference clock by both phase and frequency.
+They consist of a number of sub-components:

- - A Phase Frequency Detector (PFD) which measures the difference between a reference clock and the divided generated clock.
+ - A Phase Frequency Detector (PFD) which measures the difference (error) between a reference clock and the divided generated clock.
  - A control loop, typically a Proportional Integral (PI) controller to close the loop and zero the error.
  - A Digitally Controlled Oscillator (DCO) which converts a control signal into a clock frequency.